 Students may choose to be identified by a first name other than their legal name while attending Mineral Area College.
-A student can add a preferred first name through their MyMAC account.
+A student can add a preferred first name by completing a Preferred Name Request at Student Services.
 This change will be reflected in Mineral Area College's computer system where technically feasible, and we are not required to display the students legal name due to business or legal requirements.